jack-dinsmore/mnist-server-grpc/README.md

 - **Insufficient cpu**: another placeholder error.
 This error often accompanies **Unschedulable**, and once again, the problem often has nothing to do with the amount of processing power available.

 ### Pod errors
 Pod errors are listed next to the pod name on the deployment page.
+Some errors can be cleared simply by refreshing the deployment page.
 - **CrashLoopBackOff**: this error occurs in pods when the server cannot be initialized.
 To read the error, click on one of the pods which shows the **CrashLoopBackOff** error, go to the **Logs** page, and click on **Container Logs**.
 The traceback should be there.
+If not, the issue is probably in the *Dockerfile* which you used to compile your container image; one of the commands may be misspelled or it may throw an error when executed.
+In my experience, the logs only show python errors generated when running the server, not bash errors generated when downloading the image.